amirkhan-ak-sf/FetchGraphQL/README.md

 ## Understanding the xpath for the result and nodes
-The nodes of the json results need to be seperated by a "/" in order to access the write data node.
+The nodes of the json results need to be seperated by a "/" in order to access the right data node.
 Lets take a look at the following example result:

     {